davidAlgis/mp3ShazamAutoTag/Readme.md

 - Select the input directory via a browse button.
 - See a progress bar with file count and estimated remaining time.
 - View a table of MP3 files with options to check/uncheck rows and directly edit the new file names.
-- Apply the changes by clicking the "Apply" button.
+- There are two different way to apply the changes :
+  1. The "Apply" button just change the name of the file.
+  2. The "Apply with Plex Convention" organize into Artist\Album\title_of_song

 Simply unzip the file and run the executable.